0xcacti/0xcacti.com/README.md

 So I decided to re-write it using Common Lisp and HTMX, that way it would be sufficiently weird and fun and I could build a real project in lisp!

+I am brand new to lisp, so I imagine it will take me a while to get this project finished, but I'm excited and appreciate any feedback.